ropensci-archive/opendata/opendata.md

 -   [BAAD: a Biomass And Allometry Database for woody plants](https://github.com/traitecoevo/baad.data) (not on CRAN): an interface to access data from a data paper published in _Ecology_.
 [Full source for the database is also on GitHub](https://github.com/dfalster/baad).
 -   <bioc>biomart</bioc> retrieves data from a number of public biological data repositories including <http://www.biomart.org>, NCBI refseq, Gene Ontology.
 -   <pkg>dismo</pkg>: Species distribution modeling, with wrappers to Google APIs for maps and geocoding.
--   <pkg>ecoengine</pkg> ([GitHub](https://github.com/ropensci/ecoengine)) provides access to more than 2 million georeferenced specimen records from the [Berkeley Natural History Museums](http://bnhm.berkeley.edu/).
+-   <pkg>ecoengine</pkg> ([GitHub](https://github.com/ropensci/ecoengine)) provides access to more than 2 million georeferenced specimen records from [ecoengine](https://ecoengine.berkeley.edu/) from the [Berkeley Natural History Museums](http://bnhm.berkeley.edu/).
--   <pkg>ecoretriever</pkg> ([GitHub](https://github.com/ropensci/ecoretriever/)) provides an R interface to the [EcoData Retriever](http://ecodataretriever.org/) via the EcoData Retriever's command line interface.
+-   <pkg>ecoretriever</pkg> ([GitHub](https://github.com/ropensci/ecoretriever/)) provides an R interface to the [EcoData Retriever](http://www.ecodataretriever.org/) via the EcoData Retriever's command line interface.
 The EcoData Retriever automates the tasks of finding, downloading, and cleaning ecological datasets, and then stores them in a local database (including SQLite, MySQL, etc.).
 -   <pkg>neotoma</pkg> ([GitHub](https://github.com/ropensci/neotoma)) offers programmatic R interface to the Neotoma Paleoecological Database.
 -   <pkg>paleobioDB</pkg>: Functions to wrap each endpoint of the PaleobioDB API, plus functions to visualize and process the fossil data.
 The API documentation for the Paleobiology Database can be found at http://paleobiodb.org/data1.1/.
 -   <pkg>rbison</pkg> ([GitHub](https://github.com/ropensci/rbison)) is a wrapper to the USGS Bison API.
 -   <pkg>Rcolombos</pkg>: This package provides programmatic access to Colombos, a web based interface for exploring and analyzing comprehensive organism-specific cross-platform expression compendia of bacterial organisms.
--   [ridigbio](https://github.com/idigbio/ridigbio) (not on CRAN) is an interface for <http://www.idigbio.org/>.
+-   [ridigbio](https://github.com/idigbio/ridigbio) (not on CRAN) is an interface for <https://www.idigbio.org/>.
 -   <pkg>rebird</pkg> ([GitHub](https://github.com/ropensci/rebird)) is a programmatic interface to the eBird database.
 -   [rdopa](https://github.com/ropensci/rdopa) (not on CRAN): Access data from the [Digital Observatory for Protected Areas](http://dopa.jrc.ec.europa.eu/) (DOPA) REST API.
 -   <pkg>Reol</pkg> ([GitHub](https://github.com/ropensci/Reol)) is an R interface to the Encyclopedia of Life (EOL) API.
 Includes functions for downloading and extracting information off the EOL pages.